 I’ve been observing how people debate about social issues online.
-While disagreeing with one another is normal, it appears that such online debates often get really emotional.
-Some even choose to employ aggressive techniques such as online harassment; shaming and knee jerk reactions.
+While disagreeing with one another is normal, it appears many choose to employ aggressive techniques such as online harassment; shaming and knee jerk reactions.

 If your objective of squabbling online is to win others over to your cause and champion social progress, being aggressive may not be the most effective method.

 In this post, I’d like to share my two cents worth on how one could better communicate with those who disagree with you.

 1) Don’t be too opinionated

 Having an opinion is definitely a good thing.
 I hope that more women and men in Singapore would be encouraged to think critically about issues in society and voice their views.
 This is essential to any healthy democracy.

 However, being overly opinionated is entirely different from “having opinions”.
 Rather, it is a synonym for being dogmatic and arrogant.